MicrosoftDocs/power-platform/power-platform/admin/monitoring/monitoring-overview.md

 - Aggregating runtime event logs to highlight a measurable opportunity to improve a health metric
 - Static analysis of resource properties that can be altered to improve a health metric

-The event logs used to calculate metrics are available for review and download in the **Logs** experience to aid operational health analysis.
+The event logs used to calculate metrics are available for review and download in the **Logs** page to aid operational health analysis.

 [!INCLUDE [file-name](~/../shared-content/shared/preview-includes/preview-note-pp.md)]